MP Estate Planning UK

 Inheritance Tax in the UK: What Families Need to Know

-Understanding estate planning taxes is crucial for families in the UK to secure their future.
-When a person passes away, their estate, which includes their property, money, and possessions, is subject to a tax known as Inheritance Tax.
+Understanding inheritance tax planning is crucial for families in the UK to protect their wealth and secure their family’s future.
+When a person passes away, their estate — which includes their property, savings, investments, and possessions — may be subject to Inheritance Tax (IHT).

-There’s normally no Inheritance Tax to pay if the value of your estate is below the £325,000 threshold or if you leave everything above the £325,000 threshold to your spouse, civil partner, a charity, or a community amateur sports club.
-However, assets above this threshold are charged at 40%.
+There’s normally no Inheritance Tax to pay if the value of your estate is below the £325,000 nil rate band, or if you leave everything above that threshold to your spouse, civil partner, a charity, or a community amateur sports club.
+However, anything above this threshold is taxed at 40% — and with the average home in England now worth around £290,000, it doesn’t take much for an ordinary family to be caught.

-We will explore the basics of estate planning and provide expert guidance on navigating these rules to help families avoid unnecessary tax liabilities.
+We’ll explore the fundamentals of inheritance tax planning and provide practical guidance on navigating these rules to help families reduce unnecessary IHT liabilities and keep more of their hard-earned wealth in the family.

 Key Takeaways

-• Leaving your estate to spouses, civil partners, charities, or community amateur sports clubs can help avoid Inheritance Tax.
+• Leaving your estate to spouses, civil partners, charities, or community amateur sports clubs means no IHT is payable on those assets.

 Understanding Inheritance Tax: An Overview